By Holly M. Hovan, MSN, GERO-BC, APRN, CWOCN-AP

-Wound assessment is one of the initial steps in determining the plan of care, changes in treatment, and which key players should be involved in management.
-However, wound assessment needs to be accurately documented to paint a picture of what is truly happening with the wound.
+Wound assessment is one of the initial steps in determining the plan of care, changes in treatment, and the choice of key players in wound management.
+However, wound assessment needs to be accurately understood and documented by frontline staff to paint a true picture of what is happening with the wound.

 Tissue Type: Slough